rladies/rladiesguide/content/coordination/onboarding/index.en.md

         - Post a message in the issue to request @rladies/email and @rladies/meetup-pro to create the chapter infrastructure.

-        - Add prospective chapter to the current chapters on the website.
+        - Create a PR to add prospective chapter / chapter organizers to the current chapters on the website.

+        - Request a review of the PR from `rladies/leadership`.
+Once the PR is approved and the GitHub Actions pass, the person who submitted the PR is responsible for merging it.

 -   **Other types of requests:**